-Diamonds from Israel
+Diamonds From Israel

 The diamond industry has existed in Israel since the beginning of the 20th century upon the inauguration of the first diamond-cutting facility.
-The diamond exchange in Israel is the largest in the world and known to export over $7 billion in diamonds on a global scale.
+The diamond exchange in Israel is the largest in the world.
+Additionally, it is known to export over $7 billion in diamonds on a global scale.
 Many high-end stores sell local diamonds.

 Bamba, Bisli, and Chocolate